-The 2015 Annual General Meeting resolved that the Board shall consist of seven members and no deputies.
-The Meeting reelected Arne Karlsson (who was also elected as Chairman), Staffan Bohman, Annette Sadolin, Charlotte Strömberg, Jan Söderberg and Per-Olof Söderberg.
-Karsten Slotte was elected as a new member of the Board.
+The 2016 Annual General Meeting resolved that the Board shall consist of seven members and no deputies.
+The Meeting reelected Annette Sadolin, Charlotte Strömberg, Karsten Slotte, Jan Söderberg and Per-Olof Söderberg.
+Jonas Wiström was elected new Chairman and Ulla Litzén was elected new member.
 The CEO is not a member of the Board but attends Board meetings.
-The composition of the Board and an assessment of each Board member's independence is presented in more detail on > pages 83-84.
+The composition of the Board and an assessment of each Board member's independence is presented in more detail on pages 60-61.